Optimal resetting strategies for search processes in heterogeneous environments: First passage problem

 and the initial condition $f_{\pm}(0|x_0)=0$, which is a consequence of $S_{\pm}(0|x_0)=1$ for any $x_0$.
 Moreover, since the particle unavoidably reaches the target at long times, we have the normalisation condition

 It is important to keep in mind that the first passage time distribution of the ensemble $f(t|x_0)$ is obtained averaging over the disorder,

 This is a property that is directly transferred to all moments of the distribution, as well as any linear combination thereof.
-It suffices to evaluate $f_+(t|x_0)$, due to the left-right symmetry of our system: $f_-(t|-x_0)$ is obtained by exchanging $\alpha_+ \longleftrightarrow \alpha_-$ in $f_+(t|x_0)$.
+In what follows, we just focus on $f_+(t|x_0)$ due to the left-right symmetry of our system: $f_-(t|-x_0)$ is obtained by exchanging $\alpha_+ \longleftrightarrow \alpha_-$ in $f_+(t|x_0)$.
+This invariance stems from a mirror symmetry in our system: when simultaneously exchanging $x_T \longleftrightarrow -x_T$ and $r_+ \longleftrightarrow r_-$, the obtained system is just the mirror image of the original one with respect to the resetting point $x_r=0$.

 For solving the quenched first passage time distribution, we define the moment generating function (Laplace transform)

 from which all the moments of the distribution, $\tau^{(n)}$, are derived:

 Making use of the initial condition $f_{\pm}(0|x_0)=0$, equation~\eref{eq:FPT-dist} yields